Do I have to comply?

 How do I determine if I am an FMC reporting entity?

 The concept of 'FMC reporting entity' is broader than 'issuer'.
-It is defined in section 451 of the FMC Act, however, you can find an overview of who is an FMC reporting entity on our Who needs to comply page.
+It is defined in section 451 of the FMC Act.

 What has changed from the requirements in the Financial Reporting Act 1993?

 How do the financial reporting requirements for FMC reporting entities relate to the reporting requirements in other Acts?

 If you are required to produce financial statements under the FMC Act, then these requirements will take precedence over any other NZ law.
 For example, the Companies Act specifically says it's financial reporting requirements do not apply to companies that have to comply with the FMC Act's requirements.